Grass cutting - Let It Bee programme

 We relax grass cutting when we can to balance the needs of our local environment, wildlife, residents and visitors.

-Last year, we took part in 'No Mow May'.
+In 2023, we took part in 'No Mow May' for the first time.
 This is a campaign to encourage people to not mow their lawns in the month of May, and to mow less during the summer.

 Grass cutting to recommence in June